Neuropsychological Assessment services (ages 17-90) with expertise in:

-- Traumatic brain injury (TBI) and concussion
+- Brain injury and Concussion

-- Catastrophic Impairment evaluation
+- Catastrophic Impairment Assessment

-The purpose of a Neuropsychological Assessment
+The purpose of a Neuropsychological and Psychological Assessment

 What happens during the Assessment

 At the outset of the assessment, the client is interviewed about the nature of his or her concerns.
 In some cases it may also be necessary to speak with family members or friends, although we will only do so with a client’s explicit consent.

 Following the interview, the client performs a number of tests to evaluate his or her cognitive and/or psychological functioning.
 The testing portion of a neuropsychological assessment usually lasts several hours, although the specific length may vary depending on the purpose of the assessment and the complexity of the referral question.

 Psychological assessments also include tests, albeit fewer in number, and so the overall assessment duration is usually shorter.